boredsquirrel/Arkenfox-softening/README.md

 There is the option to disable Letterboxing included.
 Letterboxing may add grey bars to your browser window if the ratio is not 16:9 (as far as I know), preventing Websites fingerprinting you due to a special Screen size.
 This may have a bigger impact on experience than you want (although disabled in fullscreen, e.g. when watching a movie).

-Remove the "#" before that line in the following install command to disable it.
+Individual changes like that are included in the interactive chooser, which you run at startup to configure your own overwrite-script.

 ---